Statement on Plagiarism

 To avoid plagiarism, students may use any of the following:

-- Direct quotations that are placed within quotation marks or indented in block form, with sources acknowledged within the student’s own text or in in-text notes, footnotes, or endnotes; or acknowledged orally.
+- Direct quotations that are placed within quotation marks or indented in block form, with sources acknowledged within the student’s own text or in in-text notes, footnotes, endnotes, or acknowledged orally.

 - Paraphrases and summaries of another’s words with acknowledgment of the source.